 The bar when you enter the pub is open and welcoming, showcasing local sourced ales and impressive magnums of champagnes and Provence wine.
 Manager Johnny Robinson has curated an impressive wine list including many from the surrounding vineyards such as Nyetimber- down the road.

-On your left, you have a private dining area aptly called “The Tack Room” where they can cater for parties of up to 20 people at no extra charge, which is a great idea if you have a large family for lunch one Sunday, or an intimate meal planned for a special celebration.
+The addition of a private dining area to the right of the bar, aptly called “The Tack Room” caters for parties of up to 20 people at no extra charge, which is a great idea if you have a large family for lunch one Sunday, or an intimate meal planned for a special celebration.

-Over lunch we discussed the renovation of ‘The Black Horse” and Emma tells me how they wouldn’t be in the position they are today “without the support of our incredible local community, who were integral in the re-opening of the pub” as they all supported herself and Johnnie to reach their dreams of refurbishing ‘The Black Horse’ into a destination pub.
+Over lunch we discussed the renovation of the pub.
+Emma explains that they wouldn’t be in the position they are today “without the support of the incredible local community.”
+Who were integral in the re-opening of the pub.

 Head Chef Tom Hayler describes his menu at The Black Horse as “classic pub food, redefined.”
 With locally sourced ingredients, always.

 After lunch, we explored the “The Garden Room”, the latest addition to The Black Horses’s refurbishment.
 A café/ dining room which opens out with bi-fold doors onto a superb patio area, that leads up to their terrace garden.
 The garden itself features the most stunning views over the glorious South Downs.
 The Garden Room is somewhere that people can go to grab a coffee or some breakfast and do some work, or to enjoy a slice of cake in the afternoon or just a light and informal lunch.
 They are installing a pizza oven which will be used when the restaurant is closed, so that people can still come and enjoy a hot meal at the pub, even after usual service hours.